kibo-money/kibo/README.md

 To promote even more transparency and trust in the network, this project is committed to making on-chain data accessible and verifiable to all, no matter their situation or intentions.
 This is why, the whole project is completely free, from code to services, including a real-time API with thousands and thousands routes which can be used at will.

-**Having anyone be able to do a healthcheck of the network is incredibly important and should be wanted by everyone.**
+**Having anyone be able to do a health-check of the network is incredibly important and should be wanted by everyone.**

 ## Warning

-This project is in a very early stage, expect this to break and the data the be false.
+This project is in a very early stage.
+The web app will have bugs, the API might break and the data can definitely to be be false or slightly false.

 ## Instances